missystar/Went/Glossary-of-Terms.md

 #### [IMEI](https://en.wikipedia.org/wiki/IMEI)

 >The International Mobile Station Equipment Identity or IMEI is a number, usually unique, to identify 3GPP (i.e., GSM, UMTS and LTE) and iDEN mobile phones, as well as some satellite phones.
+On most phones you can dial `*#06#` to see this number.
 The IMEI number is used by a GSM network to identify valid devices and is only used for identifying the device and has no permanent or semi-permanent relation to the subscriber.
-It is also used by IMEI/IMSI-Catchers / GSM interceptors in order to identify your phone and performing call interception.
-Dial `*#06#` on your phone to see it.
+It is also used by IMEI/IMSI-Catchers / GSM Interceptors in order to identify your phone and performing call interception.

 ---